Healing After A Breakup: Coping Strategies For Reclaiming Your Life

 - If they have input or questions, listen attentively and respond thoughtfully.
 They might take it personally, and intense emotions may emerge.
 In this case, provide as much reassurance as possible without being disingenuous.
 Stand by your perspective and stay firm.

-- It may seem like the right thing to do but don't offer to stay friends.
-A friendship is only likely to complicate things at this point.
-If they express interest or insist on staying friends, you might offer to rekindle a friendship sometime in the future, but for now, it might not be a good choice.
+- It may seem like the right thing to do, but refrain from offering to stay friends.
+A friendship may be more complicated for both of you.
+If they express interest or insist on staying friends, you might offer to rekindle a friendship sometime in the future, but for now, give each other space.

-- Don't stick around after you've wrapped things up.
-It'll probably be awkward for both of you, and you might be tempted to give in if they try to change your mind.
-If you think this will be tricky, make plans for which you'll be held accountable, like dinner with your family or a friend.
+- Don't linger after the fact.
+Lingering may be awkward for both of you, and you might be tempted to give in if they try to change your mind.
+If you think this will be tricky, make plans that you'll be held accountable for, such as dinner with your family or a friend.

 - For their mental health and yours, don't call, text, or comment on or "like" their social media posts.
 Avoid places and social situations where you might run into them, at least for a while, until you're confident it won't hurt their feelings.
-Don't ask about them to friends, colleagues, or others unless you're confident that your interest in their life won't get back to them.
+Try not to ask friends, colleagues, or others about the individual unless you're confident that your interest in their life won't get back to them.

 Is it normal to be heartbroken over someone you never dated?